New Car Buyer Demographics 2020 (Updated)

-We get asked a lot of questions about new car buyer demographics so we wanted to do some in-depth data analysis to see who buys new cars in 2020.
+We get asked a lot of questions about new car buyer demographics.
+We wanted to do some in-depth data analysis to see who buys new cars in 2020.

 Buying a new vehicle is a major household expenditure.
 It is reported that Baby Boomers purchase 62% of new cars in the U.S. Millennials will soon account for most new vehicle purchases.
 A new (or used) vehicle is important to a lot of Americans because 85% have a drivers’ license.

-Average age of new car buyers is going up
+Average age of new car buyers is getting older

-Here are some demographics of new car and truck buyers, pulled from the automotive mailing list database of 170+ million vehicle owners.
+Here are some demographics of new car and truck buyers.
+This is pulled from the automotive mailing list database of 170+ million vehicle owners.
 They are buyers of new 2018 and 2019 model year vehicles.

 And to clarify a question on these stats that came up in a recent LinkedIn posting, the car buyer demographic stats, as well as our mailing list data, are based on the owner of the vehicle.
-They do not account for who influenced a purchase.
+They don’t account for who influenced a purchase.